 - TERM® Sealants and Membranes start with the same building envelope waterproofing, moisture proofing, and energy sealing materials as those evolved by Polyguard Products since the middle of the 20th century.
 Polyguard has a long record of protecting major structures such as hospitals, hotels, stadiums, subway systems, and schools nationwide [...more].

-With the 2002 SBCCI report expired, and the SBCCI having been absorbed into the ICC (International Code Council), Polyguard has undertaken obtaining an ICC evaluation report.
-Since the ICC AC 380 Termite Barrier Standard was written around stainless steel mesh barriers, such as Australia' s Termimesh® Barrier, a new category of termite barriers had to be added to the standard.
-This was accomplished in October 2015, when a second category of termite barrier, 220.127.116.11 Polyethylene Composite Barrier Laminate, was approved.
+With the 2002 SBCCI report expired, and the SBCCI having been absorbed into the ICC (International Code Council), Polyguard undertook to obtain an ICC evaluation report.
+Since the ICC AC380 Termite Barrier Standard was written around stainless steel mesh barriers, such as Australia' s Termimesh® Barrier, a new category of termite barriers had to be added to the standard.
+This was accomplished in October 2015, when a second category of termite barrier, 18.104.22.168 Polyethylene Composite Barrier Laminate, was approved.
+With the standard established, Polyguard began the process of an evaluation report.

 2015 – 2016: Infested homes demonstration for particle barrier perimeter treatment: